All photos by Steve Galli

 On its 10th anniversary, Shaky Knees Music Festival returned to Atlanta May 5-7, 2023 to bring non stop rock and indie music back to Central Park.
 The sold-out weekend hosted by C3 Presents featured more than 60 artists across 4 stages, a new and improved entrance and Ponce De Leon Stage, and some of the best Southern eats around.

-Greta Van Fleet on the Peachtree Stage
+Greta Van Fleet on The Peachtree Stage

 Josh Kiszka of Greta Van Fleet